Kevin1192/harmonium-doc-improve/README.md

 ### current issues:

 1. Not all sections of the code demos have the libraries imported.
 For user-friendliness, it's better that users can just copy and paste the code demos to have working examples.
+(Inspired by Material-UI documentation.)

 ### Potential improvement